-The Deans of the individual schools in consultation with the Provost or Vice Chancellor may make provision for retirement incentive arrangements for tenured faculty members, including provision for deferred compensation and the continuation of specified fringe benefits.
+The Deans of the individual schools with the approval of the Provost may make provision for retirement incentive arrangements for tenured faculty members, including provision for deferred compensation and the continuation of specified fringe benefits.
+For faculty in the School of Medicine Clinical Departments, the Dean of the School of Medicine will obtain the concurrence of the Vanderbilt University Medical Center Board for any such provisions.